cedadev/cloudhands-ops/cloudhands/ops/doc/ops-deploy.rst

 Deploying the bundle
 ::::::::::::::::::::

+Deploying a bundle consists simply of transferring it across to the `cloudhands` portal host.

 You can transfer the bundle using a variety of methods, `scp` being an obvious choice.
 In a benign environment, it can be useful to launch a simple web server like this::